Allowed memory size exhausted

 I removed the wrong entry in the pages table with php_myadmin and started the database compare in the install tool to put the auto_increment options back in the DB.
 Now everything is working.

-#11 Updated by Manuel Rüter over 13 years ago
+#11 Updated by Manuel Rüter about 14 years ago

 Yes the reason for the trouble was that my database dump was wrong because the auto_increment settings have been missing.
 I have not yet checked if it is possibel to generate a MySQL4 compatibel dump witch includes auto_increment with MySQL5.